The Best Wide Toe Box Running Shoes in 2018

 - Framing, heel bevel, puff print frame, and meta-rocker for stability

 - Narrower toe box in comparison with similar stability shoes

-For support, the Adrenaline GTS 18 offers the Progressive Diagonal Rollbar, which keeps your feet (and the rest of your body) in alignment.
-On the men’s version, a 12mm midsole drop means the GTS 18 is less a minimalist shoe and more a support-focused one.
+A 12mm midsole drop means the GTS 19 is less a minimalist shoe and more a support-focused one.

-Weighing about 10 ounces, the shoes provide enough structure for flat to medium arch support with BioMoGo DNA midsole cushioning.
+Weighing about 10 ounces, the shoes provide enough structure for flat to medium arch support with BioMoGo DNA and DNA Loft midsole cushioning.
 The adaptive cushioning helps keep your feet comfortable while the crash pad aids in smoother transitions and less jarring landings.

-While many stability running shoes can feel bulky and heavy, the GTS 18s have many runners feeling lighter than ever, especially in comparison with past versions of the same shoe.
+While many stability running shoes can feel bulky and heavy, the GTS 19s are lighter than ever, especially in comparison with past versions of the same shoe.

 - Multiple color choices in both men’s and women’s styles